Magnesium in Neurologist Practice

 possible only in the presence of Mg2+.

 More than half of the magnesium contained in the cell nucleus is closely linked with nucleic acids.
 DNA molecules in the presence of Mg2+ take a more packed random character.
 Magnesium ions are bonded to form bridges between sections of DNA.
 It is also required in the process of DNA repair.
 It stabilizes the RNA molecules.
 It conditions also the parallel emergence of t-RNA.
-Magnesium is an essential ingredient for essential biochemical functions and as cell protecting factor.
+Mg is an essential ingredient for essential biochemical functions and as cell protecting factor.

 Effect of magnesium on the nervous system

 Magnesium is an sedative ion.
 It reduces the excitability of nerve cells.
-Transfixing autonomic ganglia and increasing their activity magnesium inhibits and weakens their stimulant effect.
+Transfixing autonomic ganglia and increasing their activity Mg inhibits and weakens their stimulant effect.
 Magnesium ions compete with calcium ions in nerve endings, thereby preventing excessive stimulation.

 It is known that magnesium is involved in many neurological disorders, wherein the deficiency leads to the increase of disease symptoms.

 The most common neurological diseases associated with a deficit of magnesium include latent tetany (attention-deficit hyperactivity neuromuscular), migraine headaches, tension headaches, loss of consciousness and seizures, teams anxiety and anxiety-depressive.
-There are also many neurological pathologies not directly related to magnesium deficit but deepening them as a result of this deficit.
+There are also many neurological pathologies not directly related to Mg deficit but deepening them as a result of this deficit.
 Such diseases include tics and involuntary movements, myoclonic disorders, dystonia, dyskinetic disorders, diseases of dementia, degenerative brain disease (Parkinson bands dementia), mild cognitive impairment, epilepsy, congenital and late bands spasticityin various neurological lesions, bands damage peripheral nerve polyneuropathy, Lyme diseases.
 In these disease states, magnesium has a complementary rule treatment.

 Tetany- neuromuscular hiperactivity disorder